mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 Step sixteen
 -------------

-Push the rear wheel into the hole at the back of the robot from underneath then click it into place
+Push the rear wheel into the hole at the back of the robot from underneath then click it into place.
+It can be a tight fit, so if it's difficult, press it down on a table.

 ![](/assets/docs/building-the-v2-mirobot/26.jpg)

 Congratulations!
 Mirobot is now fully built!
-There should be two pieces left; a round tool for adjusting the screws on the pen holder (you can slot this in next to the battery holder to keep it safe) and an L shaped piece which you can use to align the pen in the pen holder (details on how to use this will follow!)
+There should be two pieces left; a round tool for adjusting the screws on the pen holder and an L shaped piece which you can use to align the pen in the pen holder.
+[See here for details on how to do this](/docs/adjusting-the-pen-v2).
+These both slot in next to the battery holder to keep them safe.

 Step seventeen